 Background

 The Kavli Foundation has received input from Kavli Institutes that there is interest in a mechanism to apply for moderate funding to catalyze collaborations between members of different KIs – particularly across interdisciplinary fields.
-To address this need, a competitive grant mechanism has been launched, with the intent to provide funds for KI members to work with other KIs to kickstart new projects or collaborations, starting in 2025.
+To address this need, a competitive grant mechanism has been launched, with the intent to provide funds for KI members to work with other KIs to kickstart new projects or collaborations.

 Proposals on the following topics are beyond the scope of this call and will not be considered: